GovReady/govready-q/README.md

 	python3 manage.py runserver

 The module dependency diagrams also require that you have `graphviz` installed (e.g. `apt-get install graphviz`).

+If you don't want to get logged out on each restart of the runserver process, copy what it shows you into a new file at `local/environment.json` like this:

+    {
+      "debug": true,
+      "host": "localhost:8000",
+      "https": false,
+      "secret-key": "...something here..."
+    }

+(It will give you a fresh `secret-key` on each run that you can actually use.)

+You must set up the first organization (i.e. end-user/client) domain from the Django admin.
+Log into http://localhost:8000/admin with the superuser account that you created above.
+Add a Siteapp -> Organization (http://localhost:8000/admin/siteapp/organization/add/).
+Then visit the site at subdomains.localhost:8000 (using the subdomain for the organization you just created) and log in using the super user credentials again.
+(If you are using a domain other than `localhost`, then you must set it as the value of `"organization-parent-domain"` in the `local/environment/json` file.)
+When you log in for the first time it will ask you questions about the user and about the organization.

+We have some Q modules (i.e. question-answer definitions) stored in a separate repostiory.
+At this point you may need to get those modules, create a symlink from `modules/something` (here) to the modules directory in the other repository.
+Then run `python3 manage.py load_modules` again.

+Once the modules are loaded, you can create the first "project" a.k.a. "system" and then start answering questions.

+After logging in as the superuser, you will probably want to invite non-superusers into the organization from within the application (from organization settings or project settings) and then possibly switch to that account.
+The debug server is configured to dump all outbound emails to the console.
+So if you "invite" others to join you within the application, you'll need to go to the console to get the invitation acceptance link.

 ### Testing